 No, the title of this post is not the most uplifting thought in the world.
 But it’s an issue that’s plaguing my peers and isn’t going away any time soon.
 Scratch that, it’s not just an issue, or something that haunts insecure teenagers with nothing better to think about than themselves.
 Eating disorders are life threatening illnesses caused by dangerous pressures and behaviors that need to be addressed.

 I see this every day at my school in a vast spectrum of ways.
 I saw it just the other day in the bathroom at school (such a cliche but shit seriously does go down in the bathroom…).
 This girl that I don’t know very well came up beside me at the mirror.
-She’s a talented athlete and somebody I considered, at …
+She’s …